garfield933/soon/README.md

 ## Credits

-- [polysymphonic](https://github.com/polysymphonic) for creating the theme
+- Satana for creating the theme
 - [Obscure](https://github.com/kritishd8) for the icon change
 - [blueb442](https://github.com/ihateblueb) for the color palette
 - [Gibbu](https://github.com/Gibbu) for Radial Status